 On 11 August 2011, the Issuer received written confirmation from the City of London Police that, on the basis of the evidence they had obtained to date, they did not intend to recommend criminal action against the Issuer.
 In September 2011, certain of the current and former Directors of the Issuer voluntarily attended interviews that were conducted by the City of London Police under caution.
 In the same period, the Issuer also produced certain further documentation to the City of London Police.
-The Issuer received independent legal advice that neither the interviews nor the further documents that were provided gave rise to any new material information that could reasonably cause the City of London Police verbally confirmed to the Issuer that, whilst the investigation was ongoing, no further evidence relating to the Issuer had come to light in the seven month period since August 2011 and that the City of London Police's position remained as described in their letter dated 11 August 2011.
+The Issuer received independent legal advice that neither the interviews nor the further documents that were provided gave rise to any new material information that could reasonably cause the City of London Police to alter their position as stated on 11 August 2011.
+On 14 March 2012, the City of London Police verbally confirmed to the Issuer that, whilst the investigation was ongoing, no further evidence relating to the Issuer had come to light in the seven month period since August 2011 and that the City of London Police's position remained as described in their letter dated 11 August 2011.